19 March–6 April 2018

 Bhutan is unspoilt, with over 70% of its land remaining forested; it is therefore considered one of the world’s top biodiversity hotspots.
 On this exciting tour we will explore all of its habitats, from snow-capped mountains to alpine meadows and from pristine forests to stunning river valleys, in search of such spectacular and sought-after Himalayan species as Rufous-necked Hornbill, Satyr Tragopan and Ward’s Trogon.

 Day 1 Overnight flight from the UK to Calcutta.

-Day 18 This morning we will drive to the airport to catch a flight to Calcutta, where we will connect with a flight back to the UK.
+Day 18 We will take a flight from Paro to Calcutta, where we will catch a connecting return flight to London, arriving on Day 19.

 General Information There will be some long drives and short walks at altitudes of up to nearly 4000 metres.
 The climate will vary from cold in the mornings at altitude to quite warm during the day.
-Some rain is possible although it is the dry season.
-There are special health requirements.
+Some rain is possible, although it is the dry season.
+There are special health requirements, which should be referred to your GP.
 Visas are required.